Top 9 Best Chromebooks to buy in 2020

 The Samsung Chromebook Plus V2 is far from a budget buy.
 But for its price, it does offer a lot, including a built-in battery-free stylus and an external front-facing camera for short blackboard images or job sites.
 (The camera above the keyboard, a 13-megapixel autofocus sensor, is also surprisingly high-resolution.)

-The V2 also has the right style, including an aluminium lid and a robust hinge, on par with other premium Chromebooks.
+The V2 also has the right style, including an aluminum lid and a robust hinge, on par with other premium Chromebooks.
 It’s reasonably compact at 2.9 pounds, and in addition to its two USB-C ports and headphone jack, it has a MicroSD slot.

 9. ASUS CHROMEBOOK FLIP C436: AN EXPENSIVE, PREMIUM CHROMEBOOK